ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 ::1 localhost
 ```

+### 5.5 Finalize

 Also mount new instance of `procfs` to `/proc` in the sandbox directory.
 Note that once your
 `nix-build-shell` enables PID namespaces, you need to mount procfs after forking
 into a child process.
-This is because the caller of `unshare` is not yet amember
+This is because the caller of `unshare` is not yet a member
 of the new PID namespace, unlike any child process of it.

 `/tmp` should be a directory that is read/write/executable for all users and groups.